thesofakillers/thesofakillers.github.io/content/posts/culture.md

 (defining the technical debt thing, addressing possible interpretation of anti-science sentiment, why we must keep doing science now, talk about present-day dynamics between stems and humanities/arts today)

+If I value meaning and I ascribe meaning to identity, and my identity is defined by my cultural outputs, then I should just culture-max my life right?
+In fact, we should _all_ just be making art and going to museums and writing novels and cooking food in a never ending fantastic celebration of humanity, right?
+And this as a call to abandon science, an anti-STEM manifesto undermining the value of scientific endeavors, right?

+THIS IS NOT WHAT THIS ESSAY IS SAYING!

+As great as that sounds, there is a reason I have specifically framed the thesis as "in the limit" -- we are simply not there yet.
+Curiosity aside, there is a very pragmatic reason why we do science today: we are in a situation of "technical debt" with respect to our understanding of reality.
+There are essentially many many holes in our physical models such that we still not able to address much of the problems the blight our existence today.
+Health, energy, climate, food security, population, scarcity -- these are all problems waiting for technical solutions we do not yet have.

+Until we have bridged that gap, we cannot afford to exclusively culture-max -- we would not survive doing so.
+Note briefly that this does not mean that the opposite is true either -- if we exclusively hill-climbed science we would be left with no culture to identify us[^1].
+That feels like a cop-out, but I'm just observing what I notice here in case others have not, I am not trying to prescribe something new.

+[^1]:
+    Interestingly, this tension I think explains some of the dynamics I see between more STEM-oriented and more culture/humanities-oriented people today.
+The STEMcels assume an air of superiority, fueled by the almost-fact that they are actually "contributing" to the world, supposedly addressing that technical debt.
+While this is in part true, I think there is component of cope here, jealous of possibly more soulful lives their less productive counterparts lead.
+On the flipside, the humanormies assume an air of je m'en fiche, facing the fact that they are working on borrowed time to cope with the associated guilt.
+I'm not making this up, I've seen and experienced this first hand in conversations with many people from both camps.
+Of course it's not always like this and the most mature (not necessarily an older!) do not fall into these traps, but it is surprisingly common.

 ## Conclusion - What comes after science completeness